coursekata/coursekata-r/README.md

 ## Overview

-*Statistics and Data Science: A Modeling Approach*, is an innovative interactive online textbook for teaching introductory statistics and data science in colleges, universities, and high schools.
+*CourseKata Statistics and Data Science*, is an innovative interactive online textbook for teaching introductory statistics and data science in colleges, universities, and high schools.
 Part of CourseKata’s *Better Book* Project, we are leveraging research and student data to guide